-Students design, build and race solar boats in 9th annual California Solar Regatta May 13 and 14
+Students design, build and race solar boats in California Solar Regatta

-High school and college students from across the region and state will race full-sized, solar-powered boats they’ve designed and built themselves in the ninth annual California Solar Regatta at Rancho Seco Recreational Area.
+On Friday and Saturday, high school and college students from across the region and state will race full-sized, solar-powered boats they’ve designed and built themselves in the 10th annual California Solar Regatta at Rancho Seco Recreational Area.

-Ten teams of high school students, as well as 10 teams of college students, have designed and built 20 solar-powered boats for this event.
-High-school teams will compete on the first day of racing (May 13), and college students will compete on the second day (May 14).
-The winner of the high-school regatta will also join the college competition on Saturday.
+Eleven teams of high school students, as well as nine teams of college students, have designed and built 20 solar-powered boats for this event.
+High school teams will compete on the first day of racing (May 5), and college students will compete on the second day (May 6).
 All teams will compete in a variety of categories, including speed, slalom skill, endurance and presentation.
-The overall winner on each day takes home a regatta cup.
+The overall winner on each day takes home a regatta cup and a scholarship.

 More information is available at smud.org/solar-regatta.

 As the nation’s sixth-largest, community-owned, not-for-profit electric service provider, SMUD has been providing low-cost, reliable electricity to Sacramento County for more than 75 years.
 SMUD is a recognized industry leader and award winner for its innovative energy efficiency programs, renewable power technologies and for its sustainable solutions for a healthier environment.
 Today, SMUD’s power supply is on average about 50 percent carbon free and SMUD has a goal to reach zero carbon in its electricity production by 2030.
 For more information on SMUD’s Zero Carbon Plan and its customer programs, visit smud.org.